-The Ministry of Finance has prepared the project in cooperation with market operators and the authorities.
+The Ministry of Finance has prepared the project in cooperation with market operators and other authorities.
 The Financial Market Department of the Ministry of Finance published an assessment memorandum, prepared as part of its official duties, on legislation concerning bondholder representatives on 24 June 2014 and circulated it for consultation.
 The summary of opinions and the press release of the then Minister of Finance Antti Rinne on the status and progress of the project were published on the Ministry of Finance's website and in the Government's project register (VM056:00/2014) on 24 November 2014.
-A clear majority (23/26 i.e. around 90%) of those who submitted an opinion expressed their support for the need to enact separate legislation concerning bondholder representatives.

-After consulting with the Ministry of Justice, the Ministry of Finance established on 25 February 2015 a working group to prepare a Government proposal on legislation concerning bondholder representatives and to assess other measures required to comprehensively improve the functioning of the bond market.
-The working group's term of office began on 1 March 2015 and the working group was due to complete its work by 30 June
+After consulting with the Ministry of Justice, the Ministry of Finance established on 25 February 2015 a working group (i) to prepare a Government proposal for legislation concerning bondholder representatives and (ii) to assess possible other measures required to comprehensively improve the functioning of the bond market.
+The working group's term of office began on 1 March 2015 and the working group completed its work by 30 June 2016.
+The working group's unanimous proposal for legislation concerning bondholder representatives was published on 1 July 2016 and a summary of opinions on the proposal was published on 24 October 2016.

-2016.
 On 9 May 2016, the working group was granted six months' additional time, until 2 January 2017, to complete the work.

-The working group has held 14 meetings.
-An enhanced writer group has convened 9 times.
-The working group arranged an extensive hearing on its draft proposal on 10 March 2016.
-Lawyers, issuers, arranger banks, investors, interest groups and public authorities were invited to the hearing.
+The working group has held 18 meetings and its two sub-working groups have held a total of 17 meetings.
+The working group arranged for stakeholders three extensive hearings on its draft proposals, on 10 March 2016, 25 November 2016 and 16 December 2016.
+Lawyers, issuers, arranger banks, investors, interest groups and public authorities were invited to the hearings.